 Master Pastry Chef Erich Herbitschek, Disney’s Grand Floridian Resort & Spa – Herbitschek was born in Austria and studied at Mollard Pastry School in Vienna, the “city of sweet dreams.”
 After working in resorts in the United States, Philippines, Japan and Hawaii, Herbitschek now oversees a staff creating breads and sweets – 1,200 loaves of bread on an ordinary day.
 And his wedding cakes are legendary.

-Chef Scott Hunnel, Victoria & Albert’s - Chef Hunnel started his career as a dishwasher in a Chicago restaurant, and today is at the top of his game with Central Florida’s only AAA Five-Diamond restaurant, Victoria & Albert’s in Disney’s Grand Floridian Resort & Spa.
+Chef Scott Hunnel, chef de cuisine Victoria & Albert’s – Chef Hunnel started his career as a dishwasher in a Chicago restaurant, and today is at the top of his game with Central Florida’s only AAA Five-Diamond restaurant, Victoria & Albert’s in Disney’s Grand Floridian Resort & Spa.
 He graduated from Chicago’s Joliet Culinary Program, and has been with Disney since 1998.
 Hunnel and his culinary team prepare modern American cuisine with the best-of-the-best from around the world.

 Chef Gary Jones, culinary dietary specialist, Walt Disney Parks & Resorts – Jones has been an integral part of the Food & Beverage Operations team for 24 years.
 Initiatives focus on providing healthy options, expanding menu offerings for children, and developing new ideas for guests’ special dietary needs.

-Chef Tim Keating, Flying Fish Cafe – Keating oversees a talented staff in the on-stage kitchen at the award-winning restaurant.
+Chef Tim Keating, chef de cuisine Flying Fish Cafe – Keating oversees a talented staff in the on-stage kitchen at the award-winning restaurant.
 The New Jersey-born chef began his culinary career in his early teens and mastered his craft at several top California hotels.
 He is a founding member of the Chefs Collaborative, a nationwide group that supports local farmers and inspires their customers to choose nutritious and sustainable foods.
-Flying Fish Cafe at Disney’s BoardWalk features seasonal cuisine with influences from around the globe.
+Flying Fish Café at Disney’s BoardWalk features seasonal cuisine with influences from around the globe.

 Chef Brian Piasecki, chef de cuisine California Grill – Toledo, Ohio, native Piasecki says he always felt at home in the kitchen, and did most of his training at Disney’s apprenticeship program, working in some of the top Walt Disney World kitchens.
 Today he’s chef de cuisine at the award-winning California Grill at Disney’s Contemporary Resort.